sogno-platform/cimpy/scripts/real_index.rst

-.. cimgen documentation master file, created by sphinx-quickstart on Thu Oct 24 10:37:56 2019.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cimgen's documentation!
+Welcome to cimpy's documentation!
 ==================================

-Cimgen is a tool for generation and modification of CIM data.
+Cimpy is a tool for generation of CIM data.

 Package Content
 ===============